sagar434242/JBMClassification2/README.md

-# Classifying Healthy Defected parts
+# Classifying Healthy and Defective parts

 ## Guide to use Project